 Mission Control Agent

-The Mission Control Agent is an important microservice that is required to deploy and manage PubSub+ Event Broker: Cloud (event broker services).
-The high-level actions (non-granular calls) that the Mission Control Agent makes are limited to the following functions:
+The Mission Control Agent is required to deploy and manage PubSub+ Cloud event broker services.
+The Mission Control Agent performs these functions:

-• Manages the life cycle and configuration of event broker services in the deployment that includes the creation, deletion, updates, and configuration options on all event broker services in the data center
+• Managing the lifecycle and configuration of event broker services in the deployment, including creation, deletion, updates, and configuration options on all event broker services in the data center

-Depending on deployment configuration, the Mission Control Agent typically resides in the same network as where the event broker services are deployed.
+The Mission Control Agent resides in the same network where the event broker services are deployed.
 In the following architecture diagram, the red box highlights the Mission Control Agent.

 Diagram of the Cloud architecture that highlights the Mission Control Agent.

-• the Mission Control Agent always initiates the connection to the Home Cloud.
-This is a one-way initiation - the Solace Home Cloud never initiates the call.
+• The Mission Control Agent always initiates the connection to the Home Cloud.
+It does not listen, nor accept incoming connections.

-• the Mission Control Agent never transmits any messaging data or personal account information
+• The Mission Control Agent never transmits any messaging data, schema information, or personal account information.

-• the Mission Control Agent authenticates with the Home Cloud using an API token, allowing it to connect securely to the Home Cloud's internal event broker to exchange information; the Mission Control Agent does not require a public IP address
+• The Mission Control Agent authenticates with the Home Cloud, allowing it to connect securely to exchange information.
+The Mission Control Agent does not require a public IP address.

-Since the Mission Control Agent is a microservice, it does require a minimal number of permissions to run within the customer's network to manage the life cycle and configuration of event broker services.
+The Mission Control Agent requires a minimal number of permissions to run within the customer's network to manage the lifcycle and configuration of event broker services.

 Mission Control Agent Installation

 During installation, the Mission Control Agent is bootstrapped with the configuration it needs to manage event broker services in the customer's environment.
-This bootstrapping information is never shared.
 This configuration includes:

 • for private cloud deployments: